dinalzein/CSC/README.md

-# Experiments for Convolution Sparse Coding (CSC) using alphacsc library
+# Experiments for Convolution Sparse Coding (CSC) using alphacsc Library

 __This repository aims at replicating the experiments of the paper cited in the [Citation](#citation) section on [sample data](https://mne.tools/dev/generated/mne.datasets.sample.data_path.html) and providing new experiments.__